 Besides the amazing fortress and the views, there is also a small museum within one room, which houses some armor, swords, cannonballs, etc. from hundreds of years ago.
 Chances are that if you are visiting the fortress, you are a Game of Thrones fan (like us!) and you know this is fortress is where they film the Meereen scenes.
 If you are a GOT fan, seek out the room on the east end of the complex which has some photos on the wall.
 Some of the photos show you the fortress in its natural state, and then the same shot of the fortress as Meereen.
 We found this comparison really helped us visualize Meereen as we walked through the property, so it’s definitely worth seeking it out.

 Still not fully understanding the bus schedule, we also had complications on the bus ride home.
-If you wish to take public transit to/from the Klis Fortress, read our blog post.
+If you wish to take public transit to/from we share all the details in our post on How to Get to Klis Fortress from Split.
 If you’d prefer someone to take you there, join a guided Game of Thrones Tour.

 For private transfers around Croatia, you can learn more here.